~ Your personal data is your most valuable asset ~

 Some modules can be delivered in short interactive workshops.
 All training courses can be customised to suit your business needs.

-Data Handling process and procedural reviews
+Data Handling process and procedures Audit

 How confident are you that your business has adequate procedures in place for preventing a data loss?
 Would your staff know what to do in the unfortunate event of a breach of data protection laws?
 Would they be able to recognise a Subject Access Request and know how to deal with it?